paulrosen/abcjs/docs/developers/releasing.md

 [_] Find any hardcoded version numbers in [the package file](../package.json) and change them.

+[_] Find any hardcoded version numbers in any examples and change them.

 [_] Minify the various library versions with `npm run build` just to get the next version's examples set up.

 [_] Add the new files: `git add bin/abcjs*_x.x.x*`.